 Construct the top half of your dress or peplum top following the instructions exactly, right up until the hem.
 Sew the side and shoulder seams, and attach your bias facing or binding.

-Mark the center front and center back on your bodice.
+Mark the centre front and centre back on your bodice.

-Mark the center front and center back on the upper edge of your skirt/peplum.
+Mark the centre front and centre back on the upper edge of your skirt/peplum.

 With right sides together, slide the bodice inside the skirt (upside down), until the waist edges line up.
 Again the right sides of the fabrics should be facing each other.
-Match up the side seams, center fronts, and center backs, pinning at those spots.
+Match up the side seams, centre fronts, and centre backs, pinning at those spots.

-Starting at one side seam, gently pull on the thread tails and use your fingers to move and gather up the fabric up until the center mark pin.
-Gather until the section lines up with the bodice, and pin in place.
+Starting at one side seam, gently pull on the thread tails and use your fingers to move and gather up the fabric up until the centre mark pin.
+Gather until the section lines up with the bodice, and pin it in place.

 Do the same thing from the other side.